www.gts.edu - Dr. David J. Hurd

 Seabury-Western Theological Seminary, Evanston, IL - L.H.D., honoris causa, 1988

-In another sphere of music-making he performs regularly with Chelsea Winds, a recorder consort of which he was a founding member in 1993 and for which he has arranged much music.
-He has also been Assistant Director of the Manhattan Recorder Orchestra.
+In another sphere of music-making Dr. Hurd performs regularly with Chelsea Winds, a recorder consort of which he was a founding member in 1993 and for which he has arranged much music.